tfpauly/privacy-proxy/draft-private-access-tokens.md

 information):

-- The Mediator knows the Client's identity (CLIENT_ID), the Issuer being targeted (ISSUER_NAME), and the period of time for which the Issuer's policy is valid (ISSUER_POLICY_WINDOW).
+- The Mediator knows the Client's identity (CLIENT_ID), the Issuer being targeted (ISSUER_NAME), the period of time for which the Issuer's policy is valid (ISSUER_POLICY_WINDOW), and the number of tokens issued to a given Client for the claimed Origin in the given policy window.
   The Mediator does not know the identity of the Origin the Client is trying to access (ORIGIN_ID), but knows a Client-anonymized identifier for it (ANON_ORIGIN_ID).

-- The Issuer knows the Origin's policy about client access and sees the Origin's identity (ORIGIN_NAME) and the number of previous tokens issued to the Client (as communicated by the Mediator), but the Client's identity is not visible to the Origin.
+- The Issuer knows the Origin's secret (ORIGIN_SECRET) and policy about client access, and learns sees the Origin's dentity (ORIGIN_NAME) and the number of previous tokens issued to the Client (as communicated by the Mediator) during issuance.
+The Issuer does not learn the Client's identity.

 - The Origin knows the Issuer to delegate an incoming Client to (ISSUER_NAME), and can verify that any tokens presented by the Client were signed by the Issuer.
+The Origin does not learn which Mediator was used by a Client for issuance.

 Since an Issuer enforces policies on behalf of Origins, a Client is required to reveal the Origin's identity to the delegated Issuer.
 It is a requirement of